SChudakov/Vocabulary/lib/log4j-2.10.0-src/log4j-api/src/site/markdown/index.md

 # Log4j 2 API

-The Log4j 2 API provides the interface that applications should code to and provides the adapter components required for implementers to create a logging implementation.
+The Log4j 2 API provides the interface that applications should code to and provides the adapter components required for implementers to create a com.sschudakov.logging implementation.

 ## Requirements